ckormanyos/real-time-cpp/readme.txt

 Target Details
 -----------------

 The ATMEL(R) AVR(R) configuration runs on an Arduino(R) compatible board.
-It toggles the yellow LED on portb.5.
+The program toggles the yellow LED on portb.5.

 The ARM(R) Cortex(TM)-M3 configuration runs on the STM32VLDISCOVERY board available from ST Microelectronics(R).
-It toggles the blue LED on portc.8.
+The program toggles the blue LED on portc.8.

+The ARM(R) A8 configuration runs on the BeagleBone board.
+There is support for both the black edition as well as the white edition.
+This is a bare-metal program for the BeagleBone.
+The program is designed to boot the BeagleBone from a binary file called "MLO" stored on a FAT32 SDHC microcard.
+The binary file includes a special boot header comprised of two 32-bit integers.
+The program is loaded from SD-card into RAM memory and subsequently executed.
+The program toggles the first user LED1 on port1.21.

 The GNU Compilers
 -----------------